As China's coronavirus outbreak eases, a wary return to shops for consumers

 After being mostly cooped up at home for weeks, Chen Jiayi, a 21-year-old college student in Shanghai, said it was like coming up for air when she went out on Saturday to buy coffee and cake.

-"There were quite a lot of people in the city centre, it was a completely different picture from the end of February.
+"There were quite a lot of people in the city center, it was a completely different picture from the end of February.
 There were even queues at the bubble tea and biscuit shops," she said.

 But new cases have dropped sharply of late.
 The number of daily new cases for mainland China fell below 100 for the first time on March 6 and daily totals this week have been around 20 or less, almost all involving travelers from abroad.